Giving Hope to People in Crisis

 Health Care Referrals

 The Community Action Center maintains close working relationships with area physical, mental and chemical health care professionals.
 Staff can assist with making appointments, completing forms, applying for public health-care programs, obtaining assessments, prescription medication, or referrals to free care on a short-term basis.
+We are certified MNsure navigators and can assist in completing either an on-line or paper application to obtain health insurance.

 Flexible Assistance for Critical Needs